Together Everyone Achieves More

-5. Forest School is run by both qualified Forest School practitioners and the Fleetdown staff team, who continuously maintain and develop their professional practice.
+5. Forest School is led by a qualified Forest School practitioner and the Fleetdown staff team, who continuously maintain and develop their professional practice.

 6. Forest School uses a range of learner-centred processes to create a community for development and learning.

-At Fleetdown we have two Forest School areas one which is used by Reception, this is a self contained area next to the Reception playground and a larger wilder area at the bottom of the school field for the other classes.
-Children experience Forest School with their class teacher and support staff but overarching support and direction comes from the Forest School leaders.
+At Fleetdown we have two Forest School areas one which is used by Reception (this is a self contained area next to the Reception playground) and a larger wilder area at the bottom of the school field for the other classes.
+Children experience Forest School with the Forest School lead, their class teacher and support staff.

 Forest School is a really exciting experience which uses the outdoor environment to encourage independence, improve language and decision-making, and raise self-esteem through small achievable tasks.

 Forest school is a child led kinaesthetic learning experience.
-The Forest School Team at each session set up a range of activities which are linked to either the topic or a skill area that the class teacher may have identified as needing work (such as negotiation, listening skills fine motor skills or management of energy levels) At the beginning of the session the activities are outlined and each child explores these activities throughout the session.
+The Forest School Leader sets up each lesson to follow on from learning in the previous session, with a range of activities which are linked to either the topic or a skill area that may have been identified as needing work (such as negotiation, listening skills, fine motor skills or management of energy levels).
+At the beginning of the session the activities are outlined and each child has the opportunity to explore these activities throughout the session.
 The child determines the rate, direction, depth and breadth of their learning.
 Some activities will lead to unset tasks.
-For example a child who was looking for leaves to create Andy Goldsworthy art may find a slow worm in one of our insect viewing areas and spend the rest of the session observing the slow worm and its habitat.
+For example a child who was looking for leaves to create Andy Goldsworthy art may find an earth worm in our minibeast log area and spend the rest of the session observing the worm and its habitat.